kickin6/n8n-nodes-selfhosthub/README.md

 - **Full compatibility** with Self-Host Hub Studio and n8n workflows
 - **Comprehensive options** for fine-tuning image generation with the latest Leonardo.ai capabilities

+### Self-Host Hub (JSON2Video)

+A comprehensive node for JSON2Video API video creation that provides:

+- **Video Creation**: Build videos from JSON templates with multiple scenes and elements
+- **Media Merging**: Combine video and audio files with precise timing control
+- **Element Composition**: Add images, text, audio, voice, and subtitle elements with advanced positioning
+- **Template System**: Use JSON templates for consistent video generation workflows

 ## Credentials

 ### Self-Host Hub - Leonardo AI API

-To use this node, you'll need a Leonardo AI API key:
+To use the Leonardo node, you'll need a Leonardo AI API key:

 1. Create an account at [Leonardo.ai](https://leonardo.ai)
 2. Go to your profile settings and navigate to the API section
 3. Generate a new API key
 4. Copy and paste the key into n8n's credentials for "Self-Host Hub - Leonardo AI API"

+### Self-Host Hub - JSON2Video API

+To use the JSON2Video node, you'll need a JSON2Video API key:

+1. Create an account at [JSON2Video](https://json2video.com)
+2. Navigate to your API settings
+3. Generate a new API key
+4. Copy and paste the key into n8n's credentials for "Self-Host Hub - JSON2Video API"

 ## Usage Examples

-### Basic Image Generation
+### Leonardo: Basic Image Generation

 1. Add the "Self-Host Hub (Leonardo)" node to your workflow
 2. Configure your image generation parameters